 Veteran Tree Survey

 Some of the ancient and the largest trees on Hampstead Heath have been surveyed in the past but there never was a thorough and complete ancient tree register.
-Importantly, many trees remained unrecorded.
-Not any longer.
-On 9 March 2002, Jeremy Wright, a keen tree enthusiast and Heath Hands volunteer, together with Deborah Wolton, Heath Hands trustee and joint survey co-ordinator, launched a comprehensive survey to record various aspects of the ancient trees on the Heath.
+In 2002, Jeremy Wright, a tree enthusiast and Heath Hands volunteer, together with Deborah Wolton, Heath Hands trustee, launched a comprehensive survey to record various aspects of the ancient trees on the Heath.

 The ambitious survey, was to follow the trees marked on the 1870 Ordnance Maps, with the exception of Kenwood, where English Heritage already had detailed record.
 Teams of volunteers planned to locate each tree, identify the species, measure its girth and note down a myriad of important features.
 Is it a part of the ancient hedgerow or boundary line?
 Has it been pollarded or coppiced?
 Does it harbour algae, lichens, moss or fungi?
 Do bats roost in its crown?
 Altogether, some 26 characteristics of each tree were recorded.

 Over 790 trees were surveyed, with many oaks between 200 and 300 years old, and a few being probably 400 years or more.
 The survey also uncovered some impressive specimens of beech, horse chestnuts and poplar.